 Due to the relatively short growing season in Vermont, little research has been conducted on soybeans and the insects and diseases that can affect yield and quality.
 Soybeans could be grown for human consumption, animal feed, and biodiesel in Vermont.
 The purpose of our trials was to evaluate yield and quality of short season soybean varieties, begin to document optimum planting dates for the region, and continue to work towards developing cover cropping practices for soybeans.
 With a growing concern of agriculturally related water quality implications in Vermont waterways, farmers are now required in some instances to cover crop their annually cropped fields.
 However, with this increase in cover cropping there is a need to investigate potential impacts on following cash crops including soybeans.
-This report summarizes the research and outreach activities for the 2017 growing season.
+This report summarizes the research and outreach activities for the 2017 and 2018 growing seasons.

 The ERSB provided a research grant to Ian Small and David Wright at the University of Florida for soybean disease scouting in the 2017 growing season.

 Both kudzu (as the primary source of soybean rust inoculum) and soybeans (i.e., soybean sentinel plots) were scouted for signs of soybean diseases in 2017 from January through early August, when this year’s commercial soybean crop was deemed mature enough to forego additional scouting.